31 Books in 30 Days: Tom Beer on Stephen Greenblatt

 In the 31 Books in 30 Days series leading up to the March 14 announcement of the 2018 National Book Critics Circle award winners, NBCC board members review the 31 finalists.
 Today, NBCC board member Tom Beer offers an appreciation of Tyrant: Shakespeare on Politics by Stephen Greenblatt (W.W.
 Norton).

 Greenblatt, a professor of humanities at Harvard and winner of a Pulitzer Prize and a National Book Award for The Swerve: How the World Became Modern, acknowledges that the 2016 presidential election inspired him to write this volume.
-(Greenblatt has written frequently about Shakespeare and his works, most notably in Will in the World: How Shakespeare Became Shakespeare, an NBCC award finalist in 2004.)
-Still, the author shrewdly leaves the reader to draw her own connections between the plays and our contemporary politics.

 Although Shakespeare did not write about Elizabethan England—his plays drew on histories of the ancient world, England and Scotland—the context of his career, Greenblatt writes, was the decades-long reign of Elizabeth I, a powerful ruler without an heir, and the threat posed by Roman Catholicism, from within and without, to the Church of England.
 If Elizabeth was not a tyrant, her rule raised the many issues of political legitimacy and that Shakespeare’s work so thoroughly explored.

 Tyrants, in Greenblatt’s analysis are made, not born—but there is certainly a character profile that underlies these authoritarian leaders.
 Of Richard III, Greenblatt writes,